giovanni-antonio/FEND-arcade-game/README.md

 - any ideas...

 ## Support

 - JavaScript needs to be enable.
-- Only works with the latest browsers, those that support canvas API.
+- Only works with the latest browsers, those that support HTML5 and canvas API.
 - NO support for mobile devices :( YET.

 ## Contribute